TongZhengHong/CG2111A/README.md

 - The Raspberry Pi is powered by the external power bank
 - RPLidar is powered by and communicates with the RPi via USB connection
 - Arduino Uno is powered by and communicates with RPi via USB connection (USB B port)
-- Alex's motors are powered by 4xAA batteries (with DRV8883 H-bridge)
+- Alex's motors are powered by 4xAA batteries (with DRV8833 H-bridge)
+- Connect the ultrasonic sensor and color sensor to the Arduino

 Upload the Arduino program called `Alex.ino` in `Alex` folder to the Arduino Uno.
 Other files`.ino` are tabs to the main file and should be compiled together.
 Ensure that they are recognised as tabs for the program to compile correctly.